ices-taf/doc/tutorial-1/README.md

 In this tutorial we have learned about the overall TAF workflow.
 We used as an example the [North Sea spotted ray](https://github.com/ices-taf/2015_rjm-347d), a fully scripted analysis.
 We also have on the GitHub TAF page other examples that can be studied in the same way: Icelandic haddock, North Sea cod, and Eastern Channel plaice.

 They are all age-based assessments: the [Eastern Channel plaice](https://github.com/ices-taf/2016_ple-eche) uses the FLR suite of R packages, and the [North Sea cod](https://github.com/ices-taf/2016_cod-347d) is a SAM model.
-The [Icelandic haddock](https://github.com/ices-taf/2015_had-iceg) is an AD Model Builder age-based model, and we'll be adding more examples there as we go.
+The [Icelandic haddock](https://github.com/ices-taf/2015_had-iceg) is an AD Model Builder age-based model, and we'll be adding more examples here as we go.

 In a future tutorial, we'll be covering the TAF web interface, where assessments can be browsed, run, and modified, and how web services can be used to upload, download, and run models.